alaamhmd/Selenium/README.md

  # 11-use selenium webDriver to excute javascript calls like:
  1-get page title
  2-get num of links in page
- 3-scroll to any postion inside webpage etc...
+ 3-scroll to any postion inside webpage,etc...

  # 12- working with context menu

 # This project impelmented using Java on eclipse IDE with Selenium webdriver&TestNG&Maven
-# All this methods applied on real websites including google website
+# All this methods applied on real websites including (google,amazon,github,etc..) websites
 # you can run this project on your machine by just downloading it, No need for any changes